stsaz/fmedia/README.txt

 ---------------
 GRAPHICAL UI
 ---------------
-If you specify '--gui' argument to fmedia binary, it will run in GUI mode:
+On Windows you can run fmedia in GUI mode:

+	fmedia-gui.exe

+You should use this binary file for opening files via Explorer's "Open With..." feature.
+Note: command-line options are not supported.

+Or you may execute the console binary like this:

 	fmedia --gui

+Note: GUI isn't supported on Linux.

 fmedia GUI is provided by a separate module - gui.dll.
 It is written in such a way that it won't become unresponsive even if the main thread (the one that processes audio) is waiting for I/O operations.
 The module doesn't perform any sound processing, it just issues commands to fmedia core and receives the feedback.